rhuturajm/iot-hub-c-thingdev-getstartedkit/README.md

 ## 1.4 Connect the DHT22 Sensor Module to your Device

-- Using [this image](https://github.com/Azure-Samples/iot-hub-c-thingdev-getstartedkit/blob/master/img/thingdev_remote_monitoring.png?raw=true) as a reference, connect your DHT22 and SparkFun Thingdev to the breadboard
+- Using [this image](https://github.com/Azure-Samples/iot-hub-c-thingdev-getstartedkit/blob/master/img/thingdev_remote_monitoring.png?raw=true) as a reference, connect your DHT22 and SparkFun Thing Dev Kit to the breadboard

 ***
 **Note:** Column on the left corresponds to sensor and on the Right to board.
 On the image, the board is place between 10 and 30 and sensor between 1 and 9.